adrianaleal/ecg-preictal-identification-epilepsy/Clustering/README.md

 __CLUSTERING:__

-Code to perform clustering on the three-by-three combination of HRV features, using the following clustering methods:
+Code to perform clustering on the three-by-three combination of HRV features.

+__How to run the code:__

+Run main_clustering.m script.
+This is an example code to run clustering on the HRV features extracted for a total of four seizures from patient 21902.
+The chosen feature combinations (see variable feat_comb_seizures) are the ones depited in Figure 2 on the article.

+The following clustering methods were used:
 - K-means (KM)
 - Agglomerative hierarchical clustering (AH)
-- Density-based spatial clustering of applications with noise (DBSCAN)
+- Density-based spatial clustering of applications with noise (DBSCAN).
+The script was developed by Yarpiz (2021).
+DBSCAN Clustering Algorithm (https://www.mathworks.com/matlabcentral/fileexchange/52905-dbscan-clustering-algorithm), MATLAB Central File Exchange.
+Retrieved March 9, 2021.
 - Gaussian mixture model clustering (GMM)

-__How to run the code:__

-1 - Run file main_clustering.m after defining the number of features to combine (in variable feat_comb).

-__CLUSTER SOLUTION EVALUATION:__

-Code to perform cluster solution evaluation of the solutions obtained after clustering, using the following methods:
+The following cluster solution evaluation methods were used:

 (1) Validity indices based on cluster labels
-    - Dunn's index (DI)
+    - Dunn's index (DI) --> dunns.m
-    - Connectivity (C)
-    - Silhouette index (SI)

 (2) Validity indices based on cluster prototypes
-    - Cluster separation (CS)
-    - Intra cluster variance (ICV)
+    - Intra cluster variance (ICV) --> compactness.m
-    - Overall cluster deviation (OD)
+    - Overall cluster deviation (OD) --> compactness.m

-__How to run the code:__

-1 - Run file main_cluster_evaluation.m after performing clustering and also upon the definition of the number of features to combine (in variable feat_comb).
+The script numSuplots.m is used to automatically compute the number of subplots (corresponding to the number of seizures) for each patient.
+The code was developed by Rob Campbell (2021). numSubplots - neatly arrange subplots (https://www.mathworks.com/matlabcentral/fileexchange/26310-numsubplots-neatly-arrange-subplots), MATLAB Central File Exchange.
+Retrieved March 9, 2021.

+Matlab toolboxes required:

+- Signal Processing
+- Image Processing